aelawson/customer_certificates/README.md

 To make a new migration after adjusting your model code:

-1. Make sure your API and DB are running:
+1. Make sure your API and DB are built:

 `docker-compose build api`